dineshnallapillai/2025-Practise/SoftwareDesignPatterns/SoftwareDesignPatterns/Structural Pattern/Facade/ReadMe.md

+# Facade Pattern

-﻿Provide a unified and simplified interface to a set of interfaces in a subsystem.
+Provide a unified and simplified interface to a set of interfaces in a subsystem.

 It hides the complexities of the system and provides an easier API for the client to use.